 - Enter the recipient’s last name and frequent flyer number

-- Accept the T&Cs and click ‘Transfer’ to complete the process
+- Accept the T&Cs and click ‘Continue’ to complete the process

-What rules are there with transferring Qantas Points?
+What are the rules for transferring Qantas Points?

-The rules are fairly simple with Family Transfers.
+The rules for Family Transfers are fairly simple:

 - Husband/Wife